swaleson/SyntheticABLInflow/02_PRFG3/README.md

 # PRFG³ Manual

 Preparation: After the .zip is downloaded and unpacked, the directories *CodeOF*, *inflowCorrection*, and *inflowGeneration* are copied into the base_case.
 Copy mesh into inflowCorrection directory.
+The structure of the case is based on the DFSR example case provided by Melaku & Bitsuamlak (2021)

 1. python inflowGeneration.py
 2. python inflowCorrection.py